The Inner Workings of My Breakdown (a Dream)

 Until the gathering of the 248th Peace Convention, I say.

-That’s a given, Dmitiri says and I detect an edge of anger.
+When Dmitri says, That’s a given, I detect an edge of anger.

 Arriving on roller skates behind me, Anna Grace, wearing a 30s red-and-white polka-dotted waitress dress, asks me if I would care for a drink.

-When she arrives with my Whiskey Sour, Dmitri speaks from the podium stage with detailed instructions leading to the path of peace for the collected armies of paramilitary mercenaries.
+When she arrives with my Whiskey Sour, Dmitri speaks from the podium stage with detailed instructions to collected armies of paramilitary mercenaries for a violent solution to the problem of peace.

-Time to go, Anna Grace urges, hurrying me down a long hall on rollerskates.
-The crane operates with great precision.
+Time to go, Anna Grace urges, hurrying me down with the speed of her skates.
+The crane operates with great precision on a tight schedule.

-Side-by-side, we step through a door labeled #27CYA, only inverse.
+Side-by-side, we step through a door labeled #27CYA, only inversed.

-Anna Grace opens the steel bar cage door, once again, barefooted in her elevator operator uniform.
+Anna Grace opens the steel bar cage door, once again, barefoot in her elevator operator uniform.

-Upon entry, the Hammerhead Crane lifts us 7 stories up, 5 doors to the right, 2 doors down to #2BU, whose door, after 3 knocks, fails to open.
-For no reason I can think of, the same holds true for the next four visits to random doors.
+Upon entry, the Hammerhead Crane lifts us 7 stories up, 5 doors to the right, 2 doors down to #2BU, which fails to open after 3 knocks.
+For no reason I can think of, the same holds true for the next four visits to seemingly random doors.

 After 3 knocks on Door #123ABC, a gaunt man wearing purple robes extends his arm in greeting and I see his silver Rolex glow like it's in the dark.